ayan2809/ClassRep/README.md

 ##Timeline

-✅Integrate the Google Speech-to-Text Api and generate text.
+✅Integrate the Google Speech-to-Text Api and generate text. <br />
-✅Concatenate the text obtained from all the video divisions.
+✅Concatenate the text obtained from all the video divisions. <br />
-✅Generate and evaluate the questions from the text.
+✅Generate and evaluate the questions from the text. <br />
-✅Complete the backend of the project using Django(handleing the workflow).
+✅Complete the backend of the project using Django(handleing the workflow). <br />
 🔳Build a frontend for the web app using React.